smarlify/crossy-road-game/README.md

-# Crossy Road with React Three Fiber
+# Crossy Road - 2.5D Runner Game

-A 3D endless runner game inspired by Crossy Road, built with React Three Fiber.
+A 2.5D endless runner game inspired by Crossy Road, built with React Three Fiber.
 Navigate through procedurally generated levels, avoid obstacles, and collect corn to save your progress!

 ## 🎮 How to Play